BHP Billiton mega projects at risk as profit set to drop

 Analysts forecast BHP's second-half attributable profit before exceptional items fell 37 percent from a year earlier to $6.96 billion.
 Reuters calculated the forecast from analysts' expectations that BHP's full-year profit to the end of June fell to $16.9 billion from a year-earlier $21.7 billion.

 In BHP's biggest business of iron ore, softening demand growth from China has been particularly painful.
-The world's biggest iron ore miner, Brazil's Vale (VALE5.SA), last month reported its worst quarterly earnings in two years.
+The world's biggest iron ore miner, Brazil's Vale, last month reported its worst quarterly earnings in two years.

 With sharp falls in commodity markets this year, analysts and investors have looked for signs of future capital spending cuts.
 Although there has been spending restraint at the fringes, none of the heavyweight miners has yet cut back on core growth projects.